Why does diversity and inclusion at work matter?

 It’s made clear to everyone at Macquarie that we must create an environment which is free from homophobia, biphobia and transphobia (as well as all other forms of discrimination) through policies such as our Acceptable Workplace Behaviour policy, backed up by a mandatory training for all new employees.

-The rest of our policies (such as parental leave, leave and bullying & harassment policies) are regularly reviewed to ensure that they are fully inclusive and use language applicable to LGBTQ+ people and families.
+The rest of our policies (such as parental leave and bullying and harassment policies) are regularly reviewed to ensure that they are fully inclusive and use language applicable to LGBTQ+ people and families.
 We also have a specific trans policy to support transitioning people and their line managers to help us provide the best possible experience.
-It is important to have one of these even if you don’t know who the trans people are in your workplace.
+It’s important to have one of these even if you don’t know who the trans people are in your workplace.